Charlie Mitchell (chef): Clover Hill

 In 2019, Mitchell planned to move to Norway to continue his career but was unable to make the move because of COVID-19 lockdowns.
-When the lockdowns began, he instead returned to Detroit before moving to Washington, D.C..
+When the lockdowns began, he instead returned to Detroit before moving to Washington, D.C.
 While in Washington, D.C., Mitchell helped to open Jônt in 2020, which now holds two Michelin stars.
-During his time in D.C. he also worked at Bresca, which holds one Michelin star.
+During his time in D.C., he also worked at Bresca, which holds one Michelin star.
 He returned to New York City in 2021.

 In 2022, Mitchell joined Clay Castillo and Gabriel Merino as co-owner, partner, and executive chef of Clover Hill in Brooklyn Heights, marking his first head of kitchen role.
-As executive chef, Mitchell helped to shape the restaurant's concept, menu, and overall dining experience.
-Musician Laura Lee Ochoa described Clover Hill as her favorite Michelin-starred restaurant, noting the distinctive atmosphere created by Mitchell’s choices, including the music played during service.
+As chef de cuisine, Mitchell helped to shape the restaurant's concept, menu, and environment.
+Musician Laura Lee Ochoa described Clover Hill as her "favorite" Michelin-starred restaurant, noting the distinctive atmosphere created by Mitchell's choices, including the music played during service.
 Mitchell created the playlists of music that played during dinner services, typically including genres such as R&B, soul music, and hip-hop.
-He curated the restaurant's playlists, using music and menu design as complementary forms of creative expression.

 Less than a year after Clover Hill reopened, Mitchell was awarded the Michelin Guide New York Young Chef Award and earned the restaurant's first Michelin star.
-Mitchell was recognized as the only Black chef in the United States to win both a star and the Young Chef Award in the same year.
-He is also the first Black chef in New York City and only the second Black executive chef in the United States to earn a Michelin star.
-In a 2023 interview with Today, when asked if he knew of the historic implications of his receiving the Michelin star, Mitchell admitted that he did not.
-He further commented:
+He is also New York City's first Black chef to earn a Michelin star.